 God is a forgiver.
 I am so thankful he is a merciful God.
 In Psalm 51 the Psalmist is crying out to God continually over his sin.
 You can hear the sorrow in this Psalm.
 He knows the depth of his sin.

 In the pulpits, everywhere, there is much talk about God’s forgiveness, and though this is true, we can not know the power and depth of that forgiveness and how that applies to us until we know the depth of our sin.
 This is nothing new, but it is something that we should never tire hearing.
 The reality of forgiveness comes with the reality of sin.
-There is no forgiveness if we know nothing to be forgiven.
+There is no forgiveness if we know of nothing to be forgiven for.
 God delights in truth in our inward being, and that truth is we are unclean without Jesus.
 Rejoice in our brokenness because we know that life and forgiveness comes when we lay it down.
-Stare down sin in all of it’s fullness, so you can know forgiveness in all of its power.
+Stare down sin, so you can know forgiveness in all of its power.
 Don’t dismiss the sin and jump to forgiveness; that would be a grave mistake.
 Stare it down, realize it, know it, see all the ugliness of it.
-Then and only then can we know the the real blessing and joy of forgiveness.
+Then and only then can we know the real blessing and joy of forgiveness.
 It will mean so much more.
 It will resonate to the inner being.

 Every sacrifice that is made is worthless if we don’t first bring the sacrifice of a broken spirit.
 You can sacrifice your time, your money, your resources, your talents and gifts; it means nothing to God if a broken spirit does not precede it.

 “Blessed are the poor in spirit for they shall see God!”